agrimaan/Agrimaan/agrimaan-app/docs/user-guides/investor-user-guide.md

    - Set price alerts for specific tokens.
    - Place limit orders for automatic execution.

-### Land Token Valuation
+### Fields Token Valuation

-Land tokens are valued based on several factors:
+Fields tokens are valued based on several factors:

-1. **Underlying Land Value**:
+1. **Underlying Fields Value**:
-   - Professional land appraisals are conducted annually.
+   - Professional Fields appraisals are conducted annually.
    - Market comparables are analyzed quarterly.
    - Improvements and developments are factored into valuations.